jkosik/gcis/README.md

 ## gitlab-ci-image-scanner (gcis)
-- scrapes all GitLab `gitlab-ci.yml` files in all Groups & Projects API token has access to.
+- Scrapes all GitLab `gitlab-ci.yml` files in all Groups API token has access to
-- identifies Docker images in use
+- Identifies Docker images in use
-- executes security scan
+- Executes security scan
-- provide reports
+- Provides reports
-  - list on Docker images pre Gitlab Project
+  - List of Docker images per Gitlab Project
-  - scan results of unique Docker Images
+  - Scan results of unique Docker Images

 ### Usage
 1. Compile